jcockbain/jamescockbain.com/content/blog/getting-most-common-letters-golang/index.md

 }
 ```

 Bringing this together is then simple.
-We have to loop over our initial counter to create the letters slice, but then `sort.Sort` function will handle the heavy lifting.
+We have to loop over our initial counter to create the letters slice, but then the `sort.Sort` function will handle the heavy lifting.

 I've also added a function to print out the slice nicely too.